Mathematics Placement Exam

 Undeclared students (those who are undecided) considering one of the majors listed

-above may take the MPE.
+above may take the Mathematics Placement Exam.
 Undeclared students may also wait until deciding on a major

 MyMathTest student accounts expire after 16 weeks.
 Students must take the exam,